pcyra2/ElectricField/README.md

 # Welcome to the Spherical charge electric field script

+## Install and general information:

 Install Jupyter Notebook if you havent already
 Code is dependant on conda packages: numpy, plotly, dash, os, subprocess, time, tqdm.

 For cluster/server calculations, passwordless SSH is required so that python can communicate with the slurm submit node.

+If on the University of Nottingham network, a version of the visualization may be running on duip76109.nottingham.ac.uk:8050 however this is not always true.

+### Usage:

+1. Create a working directory on your local machine and your server
+2. Place your coordinate file (.xyz) in your working directory and decide on how it should be centered.
+3. Open the Jupyter Notebook called "Spherical.ipynb" and set all variables/parameters
+4. Run the full script using the run all command
+5. Load up the visualization using the links printed